 Formal approval for Adani’s mine was granted on June 13 2019.
 ABC News reports that numerous contentious issues remain to be resolved.
 According to the Brisbane Times, ‘the proposed coal mine is the first of six awaiting approval to begin mining in Queensland’s Galilee Basin, described as Queensland’s last significant coal resource.’

-‘Science has been thrown in the bin for political expediency,’ said Tom Crothers, a former general manager for water allocation and planning in the Queensland government.
+‘Science has been thrown in the bin for political expediency,’ said Tom Crothers.
+Former general manager for water allocation and planning in the Queensland government.

 Mackay Conservation Group community organizer, Emma Barrett, told the media: ‘Leading water scientists tell us that Adani’s modelling is flawed, not fit for purpose and risks drying up the ecologically important Doongmabulla Springs.’

-Once again, we see great opportunities for innovation swept aside by the imperative of winning the next election with quick-fix promises.
+Once again, we see great opportunities for innovation swept aside.
+With the imperative of winning the next election with quick-fix promises to blame.
 Once called the lucky country, Australia has become little more than a country for old men.